-3.1.1.
-Summer
+3.1.1 Summer

-The impact of the operational data set on the 24 hour forecast error has been investigated from the 15 June to 15 July 2006 at 00 and 12 UTC (summer 2006).
+The impact of the operational data set on the 24 hour forecast error has been investigated for the period 15 June to 15 July 2006 at 00 and 12 UTC (summer 2006).
 The forecast error for which the FSO is based is computed from the control experiment of the OSEs (see Table 1 and Table 2).
-The global observation performance over this month, as described in 2.11, is summarized in Fig.1.
+The global observation performance over this period, as described in eq.(2.11), is summarized in Figure 1.
 Negative (positive) values correspond to a decrease (increase) of forecast error due to a specific observation type.
+The range of the results accuracy is estimated to be ~16%, therefore small negative and small positive values should be regarded quantitatively as neutral observation impact.
+Nonetheless, degradation observed in the error range can bring useful information on the possible causes affecting the data performance on the forecast, as will be shown.